CSCfi/imagebuilder/README.md

 * IMAGEBUILDER_CLOUD should match your clouds.yaml cloud you would like to use
 * IMAGEBUILDER_NETWORK should match the default network the openstack project uses

+By default the program will log in your current directory under {cloud}.log if you wish to set your own log file set:
+* IMAGEBUILDER_LOG_FILE to the file where you wish to log

 Now the project is ready to be run!

 ## Examples: